ridhisha-tyagi/prepstack/README.md

-Analytica
+Prepstack

-Analytica is a modular data analysis and machine learning workflow toolkit designed to reduce repetitive preprocessing, validation, and experimentation overhead while preserving full transparency and user control.
+Prepstack is a modular data analysis and machine learning workflow toolkit designed to reduce repetitive preprocessing, validation, and experimentation overhead while preserving full transparency and user control.

-It provides explicit, composable building blocks for common analytical and ML tasks, with optional guidance for interpretability and correctness.
+It provides explicit, composable building blocks for common Prepstackl and ML tasks, with optional guidance for interpretability and correctness.

 #Design Principles